gsi-upm/gsicrawler/docs/_build/html/_sources/gsicrawler.rst.txt

 Web App - Polymer Web Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-As we explained in section before, the GSI Crawler framework uses a webpage based on Polymer web components to interact with all the functionalities offered by the tool.
+GSI Crawler framework uses a webpage based on Polymer web components to interact with all the functionalities offered by the tool.
 These Polymer Web Components are simply independent submodules that can be grouped each other to build the general dashboard interface.
 In this section we are going to present those components which actively participate in the main application workflow.

 The GSI Crawler web interface looks like the image presented below,